 Politeness goes a long way.

-Always treat your waiter with respect, because they'll favor tables who are polite and respectful.
+Always treat your waiter with respect because they'll favor tables that are polite and respectful.
 This is important to the restaurant and its staff, even if the waiter gets something wrong or is slow.
-"The employees are human too and honest mistakes happen.
-People act like its the end of the world if a mistake happens on their pizza order," wrote Reddit user Good-timez.
+"The employees are human, too, and honest mistakes happen.
+People act like it's the end of the world if a mistake happens on their pizza order," wrote Reddit user Good-timez.
 And if you tell your server the issue—rather than leaving a bad tip at the end of a meal—they'll likely do their best to fix it for you.

 You should always double-check the bill.

-Everyone is human, and that means that sometimes you will be charged for items you may not have ordered.
-Do yourself a favor and double-check the bill before paying, especially if you're dining with a big group.
+Everyone is human, and that means that you might be charged for items you didn't order.
+Do yourself a favor, and double-check the bill before paying—especially if you're dining with a big group.
 Also, make sure to check if the tip is included in the bill or not.